On 1 September 2016 new statutory guidance was introduced to enable us to implement the legal duty for children missing education (CME).

 - “CME – Joiners (CMJ)” should be used when a pupil joins the school outside the normal transfer phase.

-Derbyshire intends to use these files as the DfE suggests to meet this requirement.
+Derbyshire intends to use these files as the DfE suggests in order to meet this requirement.
 It is therefore very important for schools to complete these notifications at the earliest opportunity prior to the deletion or within five days of adding the pupil’s name to the admissions register.

 Common Transfer Files (CTF) will continue to be forwarded as appropriate.
 However ‘leavers and joiners’ files will now need to be completed for the prescribed grounds.